roblevintennis/rapid-workflow-book/chapters/03_setting_up_for_rapid_dev.md

 * Mocha
 * Karma

-All generators besides the built in webapp generator need to be installed separately:
+As we mentioned earlier, any generator besides the built in `webapp` generator needs to be installed separately.
+For example:

 ```bash
 $ npm install -g generator-bbb # -g installs the bbb generator globally